flaneurette/Health-Library/Documents/Cleaning/Eco-friendly-cleaning-guide/README.md

 These five items cover 90% of your cleaning needs:

 ### 1. Citric acid
+A crystaline/powdery substance, buy dry in bulk, stays good for a very long time

 Best for:
 - Limescale and hard water deposits (kettles, faucets, showerheads)
 - Toilet bowls, removes all stains.